 All stock option holders have the right to exercise unvested options, which are subject to a repurchase right held by the Company at the original exercise price in the event of voluntary or involuntary termination of employment of the stockholder.
-As of December 31, 2022 and December 31, 2021, there were 578,119 and 2,164,577 shares that had been early exercised and were subject to repurchase, respectively.
-The proceeds related to early exercised options are recorded as liabilities until the options vest, at which point they are reclassified to equity.
-As of December 31, 2022 and December 31, 2021, the liabilities for early exercised options subject to repurchase were \$4.0 million and \$15.8 million, respectively, which were recorded within liability for early exercise of unvested stock options and other liabilities, non-current on the consolidated balance sheets.
+As of December 31, 2023 and December 31, 2022, there were 135,013 and 578,119 shares that had been early exercised and were subject to repurchase, respectively.
+The proceeds related to early exercised options are recorded as liabilities within accrued expenses and other liabilities and other liabilities, non-current on the consolidated balance sheets until the options vest, at which point they are reclassified to equity.
+As of December 31, 2023 and December 31, 2022, the liabilities for early exercised options subject to repurchase were \$1.3 million and \$4.0 million, respectively.